 Production losses to native pastures, rangeland, and grazing permit lands are calculated by determining the average per head cost of feed purchased for 3 years before the disaster, then comparing it to the average per head cost of feed in the disaster year.
-The average cost per head in the non-disaster year by 30 percent or more, the applicant's loss is calculated by multiplying the number of head of livestock in the disaster year by the difference between the cost per head in the disaster year and the 3-year average cost.
+The applicant's loss is calculated by multiplying the number of head of livestock in the disaster year by the difference between the cost per head in the disaster year and the 3-year average cost.